-Let’s say you’re starting at zero and trying to acquire 100 new customer in a month.
-Would it make sense to create a fully fledged SEO strategy?
+Let’s say you’re starting at zero and trying to acquire 100 new customers in a month.
+Would it make sense to create a fully-fledged SEO strategy?

 Since you only have a month, it doesn't make sense to focus on SEO as a successful SEO strategy would take a long time to implement and reap rewards from.

 In contrast, with a one-month timeframe, it might make more sense to take a more direct approach to customer acquisition like emailing close contacts or picking up the phone and calling companies who may be interested in what you’re selling.

 At Mint we paid for about 40% of the traffic, we generated to grow from zero to 1 million users.
 When you pick your sources, keep your budget in mind and factor in costs to deciding which sources to prioritize.

 If you have some budget, sources like paid sponsorships and social ads can work amazingly.
 With a small budget or zero budget, it could be better to focus on more organic channels like content and PR.

 With your sources all in place, it’s now time to set your targets for each source.